 Is your business part of that 40%?
 Do you allow your employees to use their personal electronic devices to make work calls, and/or send and receive work emails?
 Are your suddenly work-from home employees using their own cell phones, tablets, and laptops?

 If you answered yes to any of these questions, then you need to have and communicate BYOD practices and policies.

 KEY BRING YOUR OWN DEVICE PRACTICES

-Put data protection practices in place now.
-Require strong passwords and automatic locking after periods of inactivity.
-Establish protocols for reporting lost or stolen devices.
-Mandate antivirus and protective software.
-Require regular backups.
+Therefore, put data protection practices in place now.
+Without delay, require strong passwords and automatic locking after periods of inactivity.
+Also, establish protocols for reporting lost or stolen electronic devices.
+Further, mandate antivirus and protective software.
+Additionally, require regular backups.

-Consider implementing mobile device management technology.
-This creates a virtual partition in each device to separate work data from personal data.
+At the present time, you should consider implementing mobile device management technology.
+This creates a virtual partition in each device thereby separating work data from personal data.
 The partition facilitates security measures while limiting the company’s access to only work data.